+Your Professional Focus Studies module will begin the process of personal development planning.
 As a higher education student you will be encouraged to be fully involved in mapping out your aspirations and analysing your skills.

-Personal development planning is embedded in the course and each module has learning outcomes entitled Key Transferable Skills.
+Personal development planning however, is not restricted to one module and you will notice that each module has learning outcomes entitled Key Transferable Skills.
 The inclusion of these learning outcomes ensures that you retain a critical approach to your own development.